caseyamcl/openapi-params/README.md

 $prepared->getPreparedValue('password');
 ```

+In the above example, `$ruleOne` would be better implemented using the built-in `$pwParam->setMinLength(8);`.
+`$ruleTwo` is necessary in the 'password' string type, because a parameter cannot have two formats assigned.
+Otherwise,
+the built-in `$pwParam->setFormat(new AlphanmericFormat(extraChars: '_-!#'))` would be a better fit.

 ## Preparation Steps

 Each parameter runs through a series of preparation steps which run in serial, one after the other.
 If everything
 succeeds, then the prepared value is returned.
 This allows you to transform the value into whatever the consuming
 library needs (an entity object, for example).

-If an error or exception occurs during a step, subsequent steps are not run.
-See the "Handling Errors" section below for
+If an error or exception occurs during any step, subsequent steps are not run, and an `InvalidValueException` is thrown,
-details.
+which is caught in the `ParameterList` class logic and compiled into an `AggregateErrorsException` instance.
+For details, see the "Handling Errors" section below.

 ### Other built-in steps